videlalvaro/videlalvaro.github.io/_posts/2011-05-12-rabbitmq-chat-post-mortem.md

 > whats rabbitmq anyway, some weird language bindings to zmq?

-After some hours it reached __350~__ users and the server crashed.
-Of course you can prevent yourself from that happening as we will discuss later.
+It took more than __350__ users and __2000__+ messages/second to exhaust my the little VPS memory to crash the server.
+This can be prevented of course, as we will discuss later.
 In this case there was no flow control… no throttle, no nothing… just the internet free to take down a poor web chat baby.
+So what happened?

 ## Hardening your Crash Proof Bunny ##